Error-331/code_tests/docs/bible/links.md

 Heart of Stone - May 12 (we fall far short of loving God with all of our heart, love God, love neighbor as ourselves);

 Useless Weeds - May 13 (God's mercy);

+True and False - May 14 (the false sit alongside the true and will be sorted out on judgment day);